 But this is exactly where the systems developed to manage cesium change the nature of the problem.

-Strontium then ceases to be an environmental dispersion problem and becomes part of an engineered process, and within that process it is, in many ways, the easier isotope to handle, since its divalent chemistry allows for efficient removal through precipitation and ion exchange when conditions are properly controlled.
+Strontium then ceases to be an environmental dispersion problem and becomes an engineered process, and within that process, it is, in many ways, the easier isotope to handle, since its divalent chemistry allows for efficient removal through precipitation and ion exchange when conditions are properly controlled.

 Underground placement reinforces this further by adding time to the equation, as transport through porous media is slow enough that decay, adsorption, and intervention begin to compete effectively with migration, shifting the balance from uncontrolled spread to managed containment.